monarc-project/ansible-ubuntu/README.md

 # Ansible playbook for MONARC deployement

-This playbook is used to deploy the whole MONARC architecture.
+This playbook is used to deploy the whole MONARC architecture in accordance to the figure below.

 ![MONARC architecture](images/monarc-architecture.png "MONARC architecture")

 ## Requirements

-* install Python 2 on all servers;
+* install Python 2 on all servers.
+Actually ansible 2.2 features only a tech preview of Python 3 support;
 * [ansible](https://www.ansible.com/) must be installed on the configuration server.
+We have tested with version 2.2.1.0 of ansible.

 ## Usage